DorenCalliku/markdown-cv/index.md

 `07/22-03/23`
 __Research assistant, Neuropsychology Unit__, @<ins>[Niguarda Hospital](https://www.ospedaleniguarda.it/EN/)<ins>

-- Open source neuroscientific data analysis.
+- Explainable ML models for diagnosing Dementia.
-- Focus on machine learning for Dementia, and biomarker exploration.
+- Exploration of low-cost (bio)markers (neuropsych. tests over MRI).
-- Creation of a pipeline for supporting the medical staff.
+- Creation of a pipeline for supporting the medical staff for reporting.

 ## Education